All Information about Moustache Parakeet

 The breed of moustache parakeet is a little more difficult, as compared to other species.
 They reach the maturity age between 2 or 3 years.

-Mostly red-breasted parrots breed in spring just earlier than the hotter months, this could vary based on location.
+The majority of red-breasted parrots breed in the spring, right before the hotter months, though this can vary depending on the location.
 Females usually singing before eggs laying.

 Java-Moustache parakeets like deeper vertical boxes.
 A ladder should be placed in a nesting box from hole to bottom to ensure that females do not jump on their eggs.